6 Ways Ankylosing Spondylitis Can Affect the Nails | MySpondylitisTeam

 Thick, discolored nails are common in psoriatic arthritis, one form of spondylitis.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-Because having both conditions can increase the likelihood of developing discolored nails, be sure to report this symptom to your health care provider right away.
+Because having both spondylitis and psoriasis can increase the likelihood of developing discolored nails, be sure to report this symptom to your health care provider right away.
 You may be living with psoriasis — as well as ankylosing spondylitis — and not realize it until you notice nail changes.

 3. Splitting or Peeling